Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/quick_demo_full.md

 docker build -t unity-robotics:pose-estimation -f docker/Dockerfile .
 ```

-**Note**: The provided Dockerfile uses the [ROS Noetic base Image](https://hub.docker.com/_/ros/).
+>Note: The provided Dockerfile uses the [ROS Noetic base Image](https://hub.docker.com/_/ros/).
 Building the image will install the necessary packages as well as copy the [provided ROS packages and submodules](../ROS/) to the container, predownload and cache the [VGG16 model](https://pytorch.org/docs/stable/torchvision/models.html#torchvision.models.vgg16), and build the catkin workspace.

 3. Start the newly built Docker container: